 Tobacco smoke slows the normal movement of the tiny hairs (cilia) that move mucus out of your lungs.
 When you stop smoking, the cilia become active again.
-As the cilia recover and the mucus is cleared from your lungs, you might cough more than usual — perhaps for several weeks.
-However, cough and most other respiratory symptoms, such as mucus production and shortness of breath, continue to improve for up to a year after stopping cigarette smoking.
+As the cilia recover and the mucus is cleared from your lungs, you might cough more than usual.
+This might last for several weeks.

-In the meantime, you can speed the process by staying well-hydrated.
+In the meantime, you can speed the process by staying well hydrated.
 Drink plenty of fluids, such as water, tea and juice.
-Taking a couple of teaspoons of honey at bedtime and increasing the humidity in the air with a humidifier or vaporizer — particularly in cold weather — might also help.
+Taking a couple of teaspoons of honey at bedtime also might help.
+It may also help to use a humidifier or vaporizer, particularly in cold weather.
 But there's no reason to suppress a cough with medicines unless it affects your sleep or causes extreme discomfort.